 - Offer balls that are too large to carry and can be pushed instead.
 Herding breeds may benefit from large exercise balls that they can 'herd."

-- Train your dog some impulse control games.
+- Train your dog in some impulse control games.
 This will help your dog learn to better control his impulses and cope better with his frustration.
-Here are some: impulse control games for dogs.
+Here are some impulse control games for dogs.

 - Take a break.
 Some dogs benefit from taking a little break from playing with the ball (like a month or so) so they have the opportunity to learn other forms of playing and take a vacation from all the adrenaline.
 Once the month is over, the ball can be re-introduced, but aim to offer the game in a more productive setting such as for reinforcing trained behaviors.

 - Take advantage of your dog's ball drive.
 Use the ball as a reinforcer for calm, composed behaviors.
 Ask your dog to sit and reinforce it by tossing the ball.
 Ask your dog to lie down and toss the ball.
 If your dog barks, don't toss the ball.
 Wait for calm behavior, like a sit or down and then toss the ball.

 - Introduce an element of self-control by asking your dog to fetch only once the ball has touched the ground.